DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/04 Show and Hide the Popup.md

 ##### React

-To show the Popup, enable the [visible](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#visible) property.
+Enable the [visible](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#visible) property to show the Popup.
 In the code below, the value of this property is bound to a state variable with the React <a href="https://reactjs.org/docs/hooks-state.html" target="_blank">useState</a> hook.
 The `togglePopup` function toggles the value between **true** and **false** when users click the Open Popup button.

-To hide the Popup, call the togglePopup function when the [onHiding](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#onHiding) event fires.
-Users can hide the Popup when they click outside its boundaries.
+Call the togglePopup function when the [onHiding](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#onHiding) event fires to hide the Popup.
+Users can also hide the Popup when they click outside its boundaries.
 To enable this functionality, set the [closeOnOutsideClick](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#closeOnOutsideClick) property to **true**.

     <!-- tab: App.js -->
     import React, { useState } from 'react';